Section 9: Examinations

-Information about the fees payable by different categories of student, fees for late entry to examinations etc. is given in Examination Regulations.
+Information about the fees payable by different categories of student, fees for late entry to examinations, late change of options etc. is given in Examination Regulations and some information is published on-line at http://www.ox.ac.uk/students/exams/entry/.
 Students who need to re-sit examinations (including re-submission of written work for assessment) may be liable to pay a re-examination fee.

 Entering for examinations

 It is each student’s own responsibility to ensure that the examination entry details are correct (via Student Self Service in OSS).
 Examination entries, including for submitted work such as dissertations or extended essays, are normally managed via your College.
-Late submission of applications for examination entry usually involves paying an extra fee: please note that late entries may not necessarily be accepted.
+Late application for examination entry usually involves paying an extra fee: please note that late entries may not be possible.

 The Examinations and Assessments team will publish the whole examination timetable for every subject on www.ox.ac.uk/students/exams/timetables and, later on, will send each candidate an individual timetable via his or her College.